Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Introduction

-The performance of nonparametric estimators, usually measured as the predictive accuracy, often crucially depends on some hyperparameters that need to be specified in the algorithm, such as the number of basis functions in basis expansion-based algorithm and step size in gradient-based algorithms.
-Selecting a good hyperparameter value is both practically important and theoretically desirable.
-Cross-validation (CV) is one of the most widely used techniques in batch learning to assess the generalization ability of a fitted model and perform model selection.
-The data is divided into multiple (say, $K$) equal-sized folds.
-The model is then trained on $K-1$ folds and evaluated on the remaining fold.
+The performance of nonparametric estimators, usually measured by predictive accuracy, often crucially depends on some hyperparameters that need to be specified in the algorithm, such as the number of basis functions in basis expansion-based algorithms and step size in gradient-based algorithms.
+Automated procedures that can select good hyperparameter values are both practically important and theoretically desirable.
+Cross-Validation (CV) is a commonly applied technique in batch learning to assess the generalization ability of a fitted model and perform model selection.
+The data is divided into multiple (say, $M$) equal-sized folds.
+The model is then trained on $M-1$ folds and evaluated on the remaining fold.
 This process rotates over the holdout fold and takes the average holdout validation accuracy as the overall assessment.
-Although CV has a long history \citep{stone1978cross, picard1984cross} and arguably the most implemented model selection methods in practice \cite{browne2000cross, rao2008dangers, arlot2010survey, roberts2017cross, ding2018model}, its practical performance and theoretical investigation leaves many questions to be answered.
-There is strong empirical evidence that cross-validation tends to give slightly biased model selection results, and several empirical adjustments have been proposed, such as the ``0.632 rule'' \cite{efron1997improvements} and the ``one standard error rule'' \citep{tibshirani2009bias}.
-Theoretically, while CV is known to be risk-consistent \citep{bousquet2002stability,homrighausen2017risk} under very general conditions when it comes to model selection, it is shown \citep{yang2007,gyorfi2002distribution} that batch CV may not consistently select the correct model under some natural scenarios.
+Although CV has a long history \citep{stone1978cross, picard1984cross} and arguably the most implemented model selection methods in practice \cite{browne2000cross, rao2008dangers, arlot2010survey, roberts2017cross, ding2018model}, its practical performance and theoretical investigation leaves many questions to be answered \cite{bates2024cross}.
+There is strong empirical evidence that CV tends to give slightly biased model selection results, and several empirical adjustments have been proposed, such as the ``0.632 rule'' \cite{efron1997improvements} and the ``one-standard-error rule'' \citep{tibshirani2009bias}.
+Theoretically, while CV is known to be risk-consistent \citep{bousquet2002stability,homrighausen2017risk} under very general conditions, when it comes to model selection, it is shown \citep{yang2007,gyorfi2002distribution} that batch CV may not consistently select the correct model under some natural scenarios.

+In this work, we study the problem of online model/hyperparameter selection using a variant of CV.
+To begin with, we must clarify the meaning of model-selection consistency in online estimation, as it turns out to be subtly different from the batch setting.
+In the theory of nonparametric and high-dimensional statistics, the optimal hyperparameter is determined by three components: the complexity of the target parameter, the amount of noise in the data, and the sample size.
+Therefore, in a batch setting, where the sample size is known and fixed, one can simply compare different hyperparameters as the other two components are (assumed to be) constant.